Symbolk/somanyconflicts/README.md

 > Note that, unfortunately, each time you run yarn, you need to rebuild treesitter as above :-(

-- "Fail to activate extension" or "Command not found" under Windows: Since SoManyConflicts relies on a native module TreeSitter written in C/C++, it has to be rebuilt under different OS before use.
+- "Fail to activate extension" or "Command not found" under Windows: Since SoManyConflicts relies on a native module TreeSitter written in C/C++, it has to be rebuilt under different OS before use, please follow the Developement#Under Windows for how to build it.
 We are figuring out how to make it easier to install.

 <center> <strong>Enjoy!</strong> </center>